-Bone-anchored hearing aids may be able to help children and adults who cannot wear 'behind the ear' hearing aids.
+Bone-anchored hearing aids may help people who cannot wear behind-the-ear hearing aids.

 - A surgical implant that transmits sound by direct conduction through bone to the inner ear.

-- A small sound processor that is attached to the outside of the head behind the ear.
+- A small sound processor that attaches to the outside of the head behind the ear.

 Who they can help